WilliamKMLai/stencil2/README.md

-6. Web access of image files stored in stencil:
+6. To visualize image/data files stored on the local computer.

-   keep under stencil2/backend/sampleData/Images.
-They can be organized in sub-directories.
+   You need to have an instance of Stencil server running on your desktop or laptop computer, and  keep the datafiles under stencil2/backend/sampleData/localdata.
+They can be organized into sub-directories.

-   The image url is: http//localhost:8081/images/subDirection/myImage.png
+   The url of the local file is: http://localhost:8081/localdata/subDirectoryName/myImage.png

+### Managing users

+1. First time you start the web server, you need to set the root user.
+Click "REGISTER", enter "root" as Username and set the password.
+Once "root" user is set, you can add more users by login as "root" user.
+2. Modify the file stencil2/backend/.env change the value for "MASTER_PWD".
+This password allows you to login as any users.